A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Introduction

 In this paper, we propose a stepwise (recursive) path planning method based on a guidance model derived from the stream function.
 Waypoints are determined in a stepwise manner, using the recursively updated stream function incorporating the latest surrounding traffic and workspace information.
 Unlike the existing work, we use stream functions as an intermediate decision model for waypoint selection and do not force the vessel to follow the streamline directly.
-By adding a component called vortex flow \citep{milne1996theoretical,axler2013harmonic,currie2016fundamental}, we demonstrate that the proposed method can be applied in dynamic environments with multiple moving obstacles.
-Using vortex flows to modify the stream function method also enables the ship to comply with COLREGs rules (for some important rules which can be deterministically interpreted) in more dense and complex marine traffic.
-To illustrate how the the path-planning algorithm works, a path is generated from the waypoints using B\'{e}zier curves, and a path-following controller is designed to make the ship move along the generated path.
+By adding a component called vortex flow \cite{milne1996theoretical,axler2013harmonic,currie2016fundamental}, we demonstrate that the proposed method can be applied in dynamic environments with multiple moving obstacles.
+To illustrate how the path-planning algorithm works, a path is generated from the waypoints using B\'{e}zier curves, and a path-following controller is designed to make the ship move along the generated path.
+The environmental loads are not considered \cite{ren:20216DOFIdentification}.
+The contributions of this paper are summarized as follows:

+\begin{itemize} \item We extended the stream function approach by introducing vortices, where the flow field around the obstacle ships are modified by vortex flows.
+Together with the proposed optimal waypoint selection approach, the method ensures compliance with COLREGs rules in complex marine traffic.
+This cannot be achieved by using typical methods based on stream functions.

+\item The stepwise path planning is integrated into the closed-loop guidance and control system, where the vessel dynamics is considered in the control design.

+\item The performance of the proposed method in various complex and dense marine traffic is verified through simulations. \end{itemize}

 The rest of the paper is organized as follows.
 Section 2 formulates the collision-avoidance problem.
 Section 3 describes the stream function method for waypoint generation.
 Section 4 presents the path-generation method.
 Section 5 presents the simulation results.
 Section 6 concludes the paper with directions for future work.